 A general approach of this problematic can be found in 'On the difference between art and science/philosophy'.

-However much the domain of art may be susceptible to historical changes, in contrast to what is commonly thought, the domain of art (of imitation) is sharply delineated.
+However much the domain of art may be susceptible to historical changes, in contrast to what is commonly thought, the domain of (the) art (of making images) is sharply delineated.

 It is, on the one hand, broader than is commonly acknowledged.
-All forms of imitation that are excluded because of the nature of the world conjured up or of the poor quality of the imitation itself, should be included in the realm of art, and only then referred to the lower regions of that realm.
+All kinds of images which are excluded because of the nature of the world conjured up or of the poor quality of the image itself, should be included in the realm of art, and - if necessary - referred to the lower regions of that realm.

 Although remarkable creations outside the realm of art are valuable in their own right, they seldom enjoy the same prestige as remarkable creations in the realm of art itself.
 The reason is that great art cannot fail to touch us in our deepest self, but also the fact that the artist is, precisely therefore, the last heir of what used to be called a genius.

-Wherefore many would like to adorn themselves with the aura of the artist
+Wherefore many a creator is out at adorning himself with the aura of the artist

 © Stefan Beyst, December 2005.